 Which is healthier brown rice or couscous?

 From a health perspective, brown rice is the clear winner out of these two grains.
-Brown rice offers a considerable amount of fiber, B-vitamins, iron and magnesium which can help support energy levels and the immune system.
+Brown rice offers a considerable amount of fiber, B-vitamins, iron, and magnesium which can help support energy levels and the immune system.
 In comparison, couscous contains comparable levels of iron but fewer vitamins plus far less fiber than brown rice.
-Though couscous may be processed in different ways, it is still manufactured and it doesn’t necessarily have fewer calories as some believe; they are both similar with just over 100 coes per serving.
+Though couscous may be processed in different ways, it is still manufactured and it doesn’t necessarily have fewer calories than some believe; they are both similar with just over 100 coes per serving.
 All in all, brown rice wins out on nutrition content though both are healthy choices to add to your diet.

 Is couscous good for high blood pressure?

-Many studies have shown that couscous can be beneficial for those with high blood pressure.
-This nutrient-dense grain is naturally low in sodium, which is an important factor in controlling high blood pressure.
-The magnesium and potassium found in couscous can actually help to relax the arteries and decrease the stiffness of blood vessels, allowing greater flow and resulting in lower blood pressure.
 When buying packaged couscous, look for varieties labeled “low sodium” or “no added salt,” as this will further ensure you are getting an optimal benefit from this healthy whole grain.
-For best results, pair couscous with healthy fats like nuts, seeds and olive oil for a meal that may go a long way towards improving cardiovascular health.
+For best results, pair couscous with healthy fats like nuts, seeds, and olive oil for a meal that may go a long way towards improving cardiovascular health.

 Conclusion